alexozer/ApeSphere/doc/console-setup-guide.md

    found [here](https://github.com/complexplane/apesphere/releases).
 Open up the `.zip` file (you don't necessarily need to extract it).
 4. Plug in your SD card, flash drive, hard drive, etc. which has your homebrew files on it.
-5. On your homebrew SD card, if you have any game data on a virtual memory card in Slot B for monkey ball, you're going to want to back it up as the practice mod will replace it.
+5. On your homebrew SD card, if you have any game data on a virtual memory card in Slot B, you're going to want to back it up as the practice mod will replace it.
 It will be the file `saves/GM2E_B.raw`.
 If you don't have this file or don't know what I'm talking about, you're probably fine.
 6. Drag the `codes` and `saves` folders from the `.zip` release you downloaded to your SD card.
 If asked to replace